UniMath/UniMath/UniMath/README.md

   of `pr1` and `pr2`.
 This makes the code easier to maintain in the long run (if the structure is rearranged the proofs will still work if the accessor functions are changed accordingly).
-* Define constructor functions starting with `mk_` for structures taking all of the required data in the right order.
-This way one can write `use mk_S` when constructing an `S` instead of having a nested chain of `use tpair` leading to flatter proof scripts for instantiating structures.
+* Define constructor functions for structures taking all of the required data in the right order.
+This way one can write `use constructor` instead of having a nested chain of `use tpair` leading to flatter proof scripts for instantiating structures.

 Our files don't adhere yet to all of these conventions, but it's a goal we strive for.